-Our analyses suggest that an annual cost of \$50,000 for aducanumab would not be in reasonable alignment with its clinical benefits, even under a scenario with optimistic assumptions regarding treatment effectiveness.
+Our analyses suggest that the price of aducanumab is not in reasonable alignment with its clinical benefits, even under a scenario with optimistic assumptions regarding treatment effectiveness.

 We presented the modified societal perspective as a co-base-case analysis in this report due to the large impact of AD on caregivers, represented in the model by a disutility for caregivers and a large loss of caregiver productivity outside of the health care system.
 However, the cost effectiveness of aducanumab in the modified societal perspective did not greatly differ from analyses performed using the health care system perspective.
 This result may seem counterintuitive, but is largely the result of the very small estimated impact of aducanumab on the progression to moderate and severe AD.
 In addition, keeping a patient in earlier AD states longer, which delays the transition to long-term care, can increase productivity losses for the caregiver.
-These countervailing factors reduce the spread between the cost-effectiveness results using the health care system and modified societal perspective in that caregivers may prefer to keep loved ones at home, rather than in a long-term care facility, although doing so may increase the negative financial impact on the caregiver.
+These countervailing factors reduce the spread between the cost-effectiveness results using the health care system and modified societal perspectives.
+This highlights the complexities of capturing caregiver perspectives in the modified societal perspective in that caregivers may prefer to keep loved ones at home, rather than in a long-term care facility, although doing so may increase the negative financial impact on the caregiver.

 The cost-effectiveness findings are primarily driven by the effectiveness of aducanumab.
-The uncertainty in the effectiveness of aducanumab percolates through to a wide range in potential cost-effectiveness estimates for aducanumab, ranging from dominated (more costly and less effective than supportive care) when aducanumab is not effective (as suggested by the ENGAGE trial) to estimates of around \$300,000 per evLYG if aducanumab effectiveness is in alignment with optimistic treatment benefits assumed from the EMERGE trial.
+The uncertainty in the effectiveness of aducanumab percolates through to a wide range in potential cost-effectiveness estimates for aducanumab, ranging from dominated (more costly and less effective than supportive care) when aducanumab is not effective (as suggested by the ENGAGE trial) to estimates of around \$350,000 per evLYG if aducanumab effectiveness is in alignment with optimistic treatment benefits assumed from the EMERGE trial.